Soh Rui Yong: Disputing Ashley Liew's act of sportsmanship

-Exclusion from SEA Games 2019
+Exclusion from 2019 SEA Games

-For 2019 Southeast Asian Games, Soh's nomination by Singapore Athletics (SA) was rejected by the Singapore National Olympic Council (SNOC) for "display[ing] conduct that falls short of the standards of attitude and behaviour" that SNOC expected of its athletes.
+For 2019 SEA Games, Soh's nomination by Singapore Athletics (SA) was rejected by the Singapore National Olympic Council (SNOC) for "display[ing] conduct that falls short of the standards of attitude and behaviour" that SNOC expected of its athletes.
 SNOC had earlier served Soh a legal letter to withdraw his allegations against Ashley Liew.
 A debate ensued over whether a potential medallist should be barred from being a national representative due to personal conduct issues.
 After failing to obtain explanations from SA and SNOC over their statements made of him through an exchange of legal letters, Soh filed defamation writs and statement of claims against SA and SA executive director Syed Abdul Malik Aljunied.

 After the management of SA was changed on 25 September 2020, both parties reached a truce in which Soh stood down on his lawsuits against SA, and SA withdrawing its media statements on Soh "breach[ing] (SA’s) Athletic Code of Conduct” and that for "his transgressions, (SA) had attempted to counsel and reason with him, as part of a holistic rehabilitation process"; extending an apology to him; and stood down the disciplinary actions that the previous management had taken against him.
 The defamation case against Malik continued and was heard on 12 January 2022.
+The case concluded on 8 June 2022, with District Judge Lim Wee Ming accepting Malik's defence of justification in defaming Soh.
+However, Malik himself admitted to taking down the Facebook post in question, because they were not "in good taste", and that the words he had used painted a "negative" and "unflattering" picture of Soh.
+Malik also admitted that he had made the post "impulsively" and "without carefully considering meanings of each of the words he posted".

+Personal life

+Soh was married to Nantacha in September 2023.